-- 4. Normalize each identified segment.25 The normalization is done by subtracting the mean and dividing by the standard deviation of the segment. - 5.
-If the frequency is annual, temporally disagregate the indicator to quarterly frequency using the method developed by Dagum and Cholette (2006) which is based on work by Denton (1971).
+- 4. Normalize each identified segment.33 The normalization is done by subtracting the mean and dividing by the standard deviation of the segment. - 5.
+If the frequency is annual, temporally disaggregate the indicator to quarterly frequency using the method developed by Dagum and Cholette (2006), which is based on work by Denton (1971).
 I employ a straightforward method that does not require an indicator series.
 This method executes basic interpolation, adhering to the temporal additivity constraint as outlined by Sax and Steiner (2013).
-The temporal additivity constraint applied in this study mandates that for count-based indicators, the sum of the series at a lower frequency must equal the corresponding series at a higher frequency.
+The temporal additivity constraint applied in this study mandates that the sum of the series at a lower frequency for count-based indicators must equal the corresponding series at a higher frequency.
 For sentiment-based indicators, it is the mean. - 6.
-Remove outliers (observations more than 3 standard deviations away from the mean).
+Remove outliers (observations more than three standard deviations away from the mean).

-25I show in Appendix D that with time-varying measurement error, this is preferable to not normalizing.
+33I show in Appendix D that with time-varying measurement error, this is preferable to not normalizing.

-Figure 18 - Adjusted source-level indicators
+Figure 15 - Adjusted source-level indicators